 For more information, see Log in with automatic IAM database authentication.

 Manual IAM database authentication requires the IAM principal to explicitly pass the access token for the password attribute in the client connection request.
 Principals must first log in to Google Cloud and explicitly request the access token from IAM.

-Using the gcloud, you can explicitly request an OAuth 2.0 token with the Cloud SQL Admin API scope that is used to log in to the database.
+Using the gcloud CLI, you can explicitly request an OAuth 2.0 token with the Cloud SQL Admin API scope that is used to log in to the database.
 When you log in as a database user with IAM database authentication, you use your email address as the username and the access token as the password.
 You can use this method with either a direct connection to the database or with a Cloud SQL connector.

 Logging in with IAM database authentication can only be performed over an SSL connection.

 For more information, see Logging in with manual IAM database authentication.

 To provide users and service accounts access to databases on an instance using IAM database authentication, you need to add them to the instance.
 For more information, see Add a user or service account that uses IAM.

 If you use the Google Cloud console to add users or service accounts, Cloud SQL asks you to add the "Cloud SQL User" role to the user.
 This role is required for users to log in to the instance.After you've added the IAM user to the database, you need to grant database privileges manually.
 Use the MySQL GRANT command to grant other database privileges.

 Instance configuration for Cloud SQL IAM database authentication